mortizm1988/PhD_accounting_governance/slides.md

 ---

 # 4) Stakeholder: Creditors
-As in the previous case, information frictions and control rights give rise to agency problems between shareholders (manager) and creditors.
-(La Porta et al., 1997).
+Manager(shareholders)-Creditors conflicts:.
  - dividends payments
  - debt overhang
  - asset substitution
  - refinancing and restructuring
  - bankruptcy and liquidation preferences

+Type of creditors and information frictions
+  - lower: bank
+  - middle: bondholders (most of research on this group)
+  - high: trade creditors

 ---
 Financial reporting systems can play at least two important roles in reducing agency costs:
-- reduce information asymmetries with existing and potential creditors (Watts, 2003).
+- enabling monitoring: existing and potential creditors (Watts, 2003).
-- inputs (or parameters) in the formal contract between the firm and its lenders (Smith & Warner, 1979)
+- inputs (or parameters) in the formal contract between the firm and its lenders (Smith & Warner, 1979):
   - accounting-based covenants.
   - performance-pricing provisions that adjust interest rates based on accounting measures.
 ---
-## (a) Accounting and Covenants
+## (a) Public debt: Accounting and Covenants
 <!-- add some stats of debt-covenants types and metrics used -->

-Managers may select or change accounting methods to avoid debt covenant violations.
+Managers may select or change an specific accounting method to avoid debt covenant violations.

 This has been tested among firms that are close or have reached debt covenants (Healy & Palepu, 1990; Sweeney, 1994; DeAngelo et al. 1994).
 - arguably, the same happens with the use of accounting-based performance pricing provisions, but there is no empirical evidence of this.

-Additionally, firms breaching covenants may be renegotiating many of their contracts simultaneously, so it is difficult to associate any evidence of accounting choice with any one contractual concern.
+Big empirical concern: firms breaching covenants may be renegotiating many of their contracts simultaneously, so it is difficult to associate any evidence of accounting choice to an specific contractual concern.

 ---
-Nikolaev (2008) examines the relationship between conservative financial reporting and the extent of covenant use in public debt.
-He finds that firms that provide more conservative reports are more likely to have (and have more) covenants in their debt agreements.
+Recent approaches look at **set of accounting choices**, such as conservative accounting:

+- Unlike banks, public bondholder lack timely inside information and have weaker incentives to monitor for expropriation.
+- Covenants that limit such behavior only become binding if the accounting system recognizes the deterioration of a company's economic position.
+- Timely loss recognition is expected to improve the efficiency of covenants because covenants are more likely to be become binding.

+- Nikolaev (2010) finds that firms whose public debt contracts employ more covenants exhibit timelier recognition of economic losses.
+- Christensen & Nikolaev (2012) find that the use of P-covenants relative to C-covenants increases as borrowers become more ﬁnancially constrained.

 ---
+#### Research Opportunities:
+- crowfundings and other non-traditional financing contracts (crypto).
+- bank and trade credit, leases.
+#### Suggested recent studies:
+Cascino, Correia, & Tamayo (2019).
+Does Consumer Protection Enhance Disclosure Credibility in Reward Crowdfunding? __Journal of Accounting Research__, 57(5), 1247–1302. https://doi.org/10.1111/1475-679X.12289

+Bourveau, De George, Ellahie, & Macciocchi (2022).
+The Role of Disclosure and Information Intermediaries in an Unregulated Capital Market: Evidence from Initial Coin Offerings. __Journal of Accounting Research__, 60(1), 129–167. https://doi.org/10.1111/1475-679X.12404

+---
 # 5) Stakeholder: Employees
 ## (a) Accounting and Labor Negotiation
-The respective initial labor contracts define the fraction of economic rents distributed to labor.
+The initial labor contracts define the fraction of economic rents distributed to labor.
 However, some firms have regular renegotiation: collective agreements or labor union contract negotiation (Liberty & Zimmerman, 1986).

 - Managers are predicted to make opportunistic income-decreasing reporting choices to limit the expectations of labor representatives.
 ---